A Weekend in Paris

 Other activities:

-- Street photography along the riverbanks
+- Street photography along the riverbanks and on many key bridges/city parks

-Day 2 â Views and Culture
+Day 2 - Views and Culture

-Head to Montmartre in the morning.
-This historic district is known for its narrow streets, street artists, and elevated views of the French capital.
+Head to Montmartre in the north of Paris via the metro in the morning.
+This is a historic district known for its narrow streets, street artists, and unbeatable views of the French capital.

-After lunch, explore Le Marais.
+After some lunch, explore Le Marais.
 This district combines classical French architecture with modern shops, galleries, and cafés.

 Other activities:

-- Visiting art galleries in Le Marais
+- Visiting art galleries in Le Marais (if the Louvre wasn't enough!)

-Day 3 â Museums and Open Spaces
+Day 3 - Museums and Parks

 Start the day at the beautiful Luxembourg Gardens.
-Itâs the perfect place to relax and take a break from bustling streets of central Paris.
+It’s the perfect place to relax under the summer sun and take a break from the busy streets of central Paris.

-Next take the subway to visit the Musée d'Orsay, housed in a former train station and a more manageable size compared to the Louvre.
+Next, take the subway to visit the Musée d'Orsay, housed in a former train station and a more manageable size compared to the Louvre.

 Other activities:

-- Buying souvenirs from regular local markets
+- Buying souvenirs from local markets

 - Trying traditional French dishes at local bistros